-This article is your one stop shop for WordPress blog post or page HTML tag needs.
-Below is the list of the HTML tags and codes that are most commonly used when creating new blog content.
-Save the list and use it as your reference when composing your posts and pages.
+This article is a one stop shop for your WordPress HTML codes.
+Here’s the list of WordPress HTML tags and codes most commonly used to create content.

-You have two editing options when composing a blog post or page in the WordPress editor.
+You have two editing options when composing a blog post or page in the classic WordPress editor.
 You can use the default “Visual” view or the “Text” mode.

 You see your content the way your visitors will see it in their browsers and you have simple buttons to help you edit.
 Most people use this “Visual” post editor in WordPress when creating their content.

-In the text mode you see the code and the HTML tags.
+In the text mode, you see the code and the HTML tags.
 This text mode allows you to add any HTML code to any of your blog posts or pages.
-The HTML based text editor looks more scary and is not so popular with the beginners.
+The HTML based text editor looks scarier and is not so popular with the beginners.

 So how do you get to the HTML text editor?
 In your WordPress admin post or page writing section, click on the “Text” tab.
 It’s in the text editor that you add and edit all your HTML tags.

 How to add HTML code to a WordPress post or page?